 It is obvious that if a view-pointer cache is stored every single time a new timeslice is computed, then eventually the disk-space requirements will be prohibitive.
 To solve this problem, we assume that a fixed amount of disk-space is allocated for storing view-pointer caches.
 The finite set of all view-pointer caches for a relation R is denoted C_R .
-The
+The choice of an appropriate cache replacement strategy is an orthogonal issue that is not addressed here.

 Differential timeslice computations use view-pointer caches as outsets.
 Thus, the timeslice at a time t_x can be computed using any cached timeslice, earlier or later than t_x , as the outset.
 Initially, the outset is materialized.
-Starting from the outset, the change requests in the backlog are then reflected in turn in the outset until the desired timeslice is obtained, see Fig. 1.
+Starting from the outset, the change requests in the backlog are then reflected in turn in the outset until the desired timeslice is obtained, see Figure 1.
 With an earlier timeslice as the outset, we are in the incremental ("do" or "update") case, and with a later timeslice as the outset, we are in the decremental ("undo" or "downdate") case.
-Algorithms for incremental and decremental computation of timeslices have been described previously [12], [13].
+Algorithms for incremental and decremental computation of timeslices have been described previously [12, 13].